-Once you have a collection of snowmen, it’s time to make them melt, with a bit of science “magic.”
+Once you have a collection of snowmen, for your snowman activity, it’s time to make them melt, with a bit of science “magic.”

 Fill a small bowl with water with room temperature water.

 Have your child place one snowman on top of the water and watch what happens.